etes/DEM/README.md

 # DEM

-OpenGL 3D Digital Elevation Model viewer
+OpenGL 3D Digital Elevation viewer

 About the application
 ===============